 In more complex cases, HMRC may ask for proof before they make a decision.

-The positive news is that HMRC may allow you time to pay your debt, also known as TTP (Time To Pay) Arrangement.
+HMRC may allow you time to pay your debt, also known as TTP (Time To Pay) Arrangement.

 If agreed HMRC will assess what you can pay now and then how much over what period, usually by Direct Debit on dates agreed.
 You will be liable to interest on the late payments.